icon

 Types of Food Offered to the Baby During the Ceremony

 During the Annaprashan ceremony, the primary type of food offered to the baby is usually a soft, well-cooked rice-based dish.
 This is often in the form of a sweet rice pudding known as 'kheer' or 'payesh' in various parts of India.
 The rice is cooked with milk and sugar, making it easy for the baby to digest.
-In some families, the first food might also include mashed fruits like bananas or cooked vegetables like sweet potato, depending on regional traditions and family preferences.
+In some families, the first food might also include mashed fruits like bananas or cooked vegetables like sweet potatoes, depending on regional traditions and family preferences.

 What are the Rituals Followed in Annaprashan?